l3nkz/harp-ae/Readme.md

 ```

 When everything compiles correctly, the library files should be located in the base directory in `lib`
-and the HARP server binary in the base directory in `bin`.
+and the HARP server binaries in the base directory in `bin`.

 ### Compiling Benchmarks